CDE Revised Rubric Information

-In the current professional practice rubric, the scoring reflects a “rounding up” approach in that half of the elements in a Standard need to be of a certain rating in order to earn that rating.
-In the revised professional practice rubric there must be a “preponderance of evidence” in order for an educator to receive the higher of two ratings within a standard.
+In the 2014-2017 professional practice rubric, the scoring reflected a “rounding up” approach in that half of the elements in a Standard need to be of a certain rating in order to earn that rating.
+In the pilot and approved 2018-19 State Model Rubric there must be a “preponderance of evidence” in order for an educator to receive the higher of two ratings within a standard.
 If there are 4 elements in a standard, then the educator must receive 3 out of 4 elements at the higher rating in order to earn the higher rating.
 Previously only 2 of the 4 elements would have to be scored at the higher rating to earn that rating on the standard.
 This example is illustrated in the table.

 The preponderance of evidence approach will be used for scoring at the standard level and the Overall Professional Practice Score.
 At the standard level, the educator will need to earn the higher rating on more than half of the elements to earn the higher rating on that standard.
 At the overall professional practice level, the educator will need to earn the higher rating on 3 of the 4 standards to earn the higher rating on the Overall Professional Practice Score.
 Note that the rating cut points were established based on the standards being weighted equally.

 Final Effectiveness Rating Scoring Revisions